GalenWong/galenwong.github.io/src/data/blogs/2019-09-11-first-blog/index.md

 self-realization of ignorance.
 Hopefully I am at the coordinate where I have seen enough to know how much
 I still don't know.
-But I am also semi-capable of quickly build a blog now.
+But I am also semi-capable of quickly building a blog now.

 I am also
 [buddist (佛系, not actually referring to the religion)](https://www.straitstimes.com/asia/east-asia/keep-calm-and-be-average-chinas-unambitious-buddhist-youth)